Tensor Reconstruction Beyond Constant Rank: Syntactic Rank of Depth- Circuits

 The number of linearly independent linear forms in $ \frac{\prod a_i}{\prod \ell'_i}$ is at most $\tau r / 10 + r$, and similarly for $\frac{\prod b_i}{\prod \ell'_i}$.
 Further, since $M', \tilde{M}'$ are in the simplification of a cluster, their total rank is at most $r$, and similarly for $T', \tilde{T}'$.
 All of which goes to show that

-where in the first inequality we used that assumption that $C_1$ and $C_2$ are a part of a $(\tau, r)$ partition, and in the second inequality we used the assumption that $\tau\geq 10$.
+where in the first inequality we used the assumption that $C_1$ and $C_2$ are a part of a $(\tau, r)$ partition, and in the second inequality we used the assumption that $\tau\geq 10$.
 This is a contradiction. \end{proof}

 We next study different syntactic partitions of a circuit $C$.

 \begin{claim}[Lower rank implies finer partition] Let $\tau \ge 10$.
 Let $C$ be a minimal multilinear $\Sps{k}$ circuit.
 Let $(C_1, \ldots, C_s)$ be a $(\tau, r_C)$-syntactic partition of the multiplication gates in $C$.
 Let $(D_1, \ldots, D_{s'})$ be another $(\tau, r_D)$ partition of the gates of $C$.